ChronoAero/private/temp/07_control_flow.md

 This is because they are in a different scope.
 In general, a new scope is created when you write code inside the body of `if`, `for`, `while`, and `{}`.
 The body inside will have a different scope.

+If there are more than one variables with the same name in the same scope, then it will cause a compiler error (both of them are at the same level, which one should be used?)

 ```c
 #include <stdio>